-Kelvin van der Linde, born on 20th of June 1996 in Johannesburg, is a racing driver from South Africa who competes in various championships.
+Kelvin van der Linde is a racing driver from South Africa who achieved the most in the sports car competitions.

 The youngest ever national champion